Cougar at Glacier

 If You Can, Make Reservations

-Summer is always the high season for RVing.
-Combine that fact with the tremendous number of people opting to stay in an RV over a hotel room or Airbnb, and it makes for a perfect storm of rapidly filling reservations.
+Summer is always the high season for RVing, which makes for a perfect storm of rapidly filling reservations.

-I’m actually a big proponent of always calling.
-This is probably due to my background in hotel reservations.
-But right now, especially, you’ll get such a better feel for what’s open and closed at your destination when you call and speak to an actual human who lives there.
-Also, talking to someone on the phone will guarantee that the campground is actually open.
+I’m a big proponent of always calling.
+This is probably due to my short stint working in a hotel reservations department.
+You’ll get a better feel for your destination when you call and speak to an actual human who lives and works there.

 How to Pick the Best RV Park?